Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She currently has dogs, cats, and birds in her family.

 Poisonous Christmas Plants

-Poinsettias are beautiful plants that are very popular.
-They are often said to be dangerous for pets, but the current thinking of many pet experts is that they are only mildly toxic for dogs.
+- Poinsettias are beautiful plants that are very popular.
+They are often said to be dangerous for pets, but the current thinking of many pet experts is that they are no more than mildly toxic for dogs.
 Holly and mistletoe are far more dangerous.

 Safe Food Storage